vodquang96/django-anymail/docs/esps/sparkpost.rst

   (SparkPost's "recipient tags" are not available for tagging *messages*.
   They're associated with individual *addresses* in stored recipient lists.)

+**AMP for Email**
+  SparkPost supports sending AMPHTML email content.
+To include it, use ``message.attach_alternative("...AMPHTML content...", "text/x-amp-html")`` (and be sure to also include regular HTML and/or text bodies, too).

+  .. versionadded:: 8.0

 **Envelope sender may use domain only**
   Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to